 What type of documents do you accept?

 Most documents in text format, whether fiction or non-fiction: books, theses, articles, essays, reviews, magazines, journals, reports...
 We handle any extended document written in the English language.
 We also check websites and blogs.
-We can work on paper, but only if we also have a digital file.

 How long does proofing take?

 That depends on length and our capacity: short documents will take less than a few hours.
 Once we have agreed a deadline, if your document is taking longer than planned we will let you know.
 Owing to the number of jobs we are offered, we are now operating 7 days a week.

 We charge per document, not per hour.
 That way, you know what you are paying and don’t go over budget.
 The whole text is proofread or copy-edited, and we also run our software on it.
 So, the traditional eagle-eyed process, plus much undercover detective work.
 You will also need to choose between Fiction and Non-Fiction.
 Click here to begin the pricing process.

 Simple.
 If we find no errors whatsoever in your document, you will receive a 100% refund.